uroshm/listen/README.md

 ## Before you start:

-- Update the frontend/.env file with your OpenRouter API key.

 - The current default AI model is deepseek/deepseek-chat-v3-0324:free.
 Future versions will allow users to easily choose their preferred model (issue #34).